 If you have low-traffic, relatively unimportant websites, shared hosting is an excellent and cheap way to keep them online.
 Personal blogs, client test sites, archived projects and projects being tested are all perfectly suited to the shared environment.

-Shared hosting is also a good fit for up-and-comers that don’t need a lot of performance.
+Shared hosting is also a good fit for up-and-comers who don’t need a lot of performance.
 When you launch your business, there’s a good chance no one will see your website in the first month, and you’ll build your traffic slowly in the following months.
 You can start out on a shared host to save some money, and switch when more people start visiting your site.

 When to Stay Away from Shared Hosting

-Shared hosting isn’t great when it comes to reliability, resources, and security.
+Shared hosting isn’t great when it comes to reliability, resources and security.
 If you have a mission-critical website and you can afford a higher tier of hosting, you should avoid shared hosting.

 Knowing when not to choose shared hosting is simple: If none of the points in the ‘When to Choose Shared Hosting’ section apply to you, you should stay away.

-If you operate an ecommerce site, I’d recommend going with a non-shared environment from the get-go.
+If you operate an eCommerce site, I’d recommend going with a non-shared environment from the get-go.
 If someone is unable to view your blog, you’ve lost a visitor.
 If someone can’t get to one of your products, you may have lost a sale.